 Below is a photo compilation of survey highlights produced by our ever growing network.
 This blog is a way to thank all those who have supported our alliance as well as a chance to take stock of our collective achievements.
 As Stevie Wonder says “It’s the team that makes the dream.”

-We are delighted to announce that we have just been given funding to secure a Blue Hope Alliance project officer.
+We are delighted to announce that we have just been given funding to secure a Blue Hope Alliance project officer and data analyst.
 We will be reporting more as we make progress.

 THE COMMUNITY MARINE MONITORING EQUIPMENT FUND